Tips for road trips with dogs

 Here’s how to set up your dog for road trips:

-So how can you ensure that you and your dog stay safe and happy during long trips on the road?
+So, how can you ensure that you and your dog stay safe and happy during long road trips?

 Plan a pet-friendly route.

-When you are on a road trip with your dog, you will have to plan around their requirements—pulling over for potty breaks and exercise.
+When you are on a road trip with your dog, you must plan around their requirements—pulling over for potty breaks and exercise.

-Most major rest stops have dog areas for them to go to the bathroom, stretch their legs, and play.
+Most major rest stops have dog areas where dogs can go to the bathroom, stretch their legs, and play.

 You should take COVID-19 precautions into account while you’re planning to.
 Your route should avoid crowded places or where you’d be unable to maintain 6 feet of distance between yourself and another person.